Lean Technologies secures Open Banking license in Saudi Arabia

 Build Digital Accounting with Open Banking (Image Courtesy: Lean Technologies Official website)

-Lean Technologies, the MENA region’s leading financial infrastructure provider, has been granted the Major Payment Institution license by the Saudi Central Bank (SAMA), to provide Open Banking services in the Kingdom of Saudi Arabia.
+Lean Technologies, one of the MENA region’s leading financial infrastructure providers, has been granted the Major Payment Institution license by the Saudi Central Bank (SAMA), to provide Open Banking services in the Kingdom of Saudi Arabia.

 The issuance of this inaugural license recently represents a significant inflection point for Saudi Arabia’s financial sector, confirmation that Open Banking has moved from the testing phase under the regulatory sandbox to a licensed activity.